A mechanic opened a restaurant. On his days off, he fixes junk cars and gives them to people in need.

 Still, despite leaving the auto industry, the notion of repairing used vehicles for people in need remained a shared goal for Middleton and his father.

 But after receiving the first donated car in January 2020, several things in their lives took priority, including Middleton’s father’s failing health — he died in March 2020.
-Around the same time, Middleton opened a new restaurant, just as the coronavirus pandemic was taking hold.
+Around the same time, Middleton opened a restaurant, just as the coronavirus pandemic was taking hold.

 “Things started changing in my life, and I couldn’t focus on the car program the way I wanted to,” said Middleton, who has two daughters, ages 14 and 8.